mu-himel/log-summarizer/README.md

 ```shell
 docker ps
 ```
-or you can visit http://127.0.0.1:8080/actuator/health which all show application health status
+or you can visit http://127.0.0.1:8080/actuator/health which will show application health status

 ### 2. REQUEST AND RESPONSE